When Should You Inspect A Ladder

 3. Test the Stability and Moving Parts

 Gently rock the ladder side to side.
-It should feel steady, not wobbly.
-So for step ladders, open and close the hinge mechanism a few times to ensure smooth operation.
-Think about it: look for excessive play or stiffness—both can signal wear.
+For step ladders, open and close the hinge mechanism a few times to ensure smooth operation.
+In real terms, it should feel steady, not wobbly.
+Look for excessive play or stiffness—both can signal wear.
 Check the locking mechanisms on extension ladders; they should click securely into place with no gaps.

 4. Inspect the Feet and Base

 The feet take the most abuse.
-Which means on wooden step ladders, check for splinters or uneven wear.
 Metal feet might have sharp edges or rust.
+On wooden step ladders, check for splinters or uneven wear.
 If the ladder has rubber pads, ensure they’re intact and provide grip.
 A worn or missing foot pad can turn a stable setup into a slipping hazard.

 For extension ladders, deploy the standoff arms (if equipped) and check their condition.
 These pieces keep the ladder away from walls and prevent damage to siding.